Unemployment Insurance Tax (FUTA/SUTA): Michigan

 - Michigan employers may make voluntary contributions to lower their SUI tax rates.
 Two or more employers may file a joint application to the Michigan Unemployment Insurance Agency (UIA) to establish a group account for the purpose of sharing the cost of benefits paid.
 See Voluntary Contributions; Joint or Combined Accounts.

-- Michigan employers are required to report wage detail information, and tax reports along with payments, on a quarterly basis.
-See Quarterly Reporting Requirements.
+- Michigan employers are required to report wage detail information, and file tax reports along with payments, on a quarterly basis.
+All employers must report and file online See Quarterly Reporting Requirements.

 - An employer's UI account will not be relieved of charges for erronous benefit payments under certain circumstances.
 See Benefit Overpayments.